What This Clause Means

 Frequently Asked Questions

-Typically 30 days from receipt of the reconciliation statement.
-Negotiate for a longer period (60 days) so you have time to review the charges before paying.
+- Typically 30 days from receipt of the reconciliation statement.
+A longer period (60 days) is a common negotiated alternative, leaving time to review the charges before payment is due.

-Only if your lease gives you audit rights.
-Without audit rights, your only recourse is negotiation or litigation.
-Always negotiate audit rights into commercial leases — it's a standard tenant protection.
+- Only if your lease gives you audit rights.
+Without audit rights, the only recourse is negotiation or litigation.
+Audit rights are a standard tenant protection in negotiated commercial leases.